Updated: Jan 26

 Since the fundraising campaign was launched in 2020, the school has generated £24,000 via a GoFundMe page.
 Renovation work has begun to clear overgrown vegetation on the campus, as well as repainting of classroom blocks, installing new signage at the school gates and supplying the school children with new computers, tennis table boards and textbooks.

 Donations are being collected by three team fundraisers: Dr William Simmons based in the UK, Lloyd Evans in Ghana and Joe Hammond in the USA.
-Fundraising is earmarked to end in 2022.
+Fundraising is earmarked to continue for the next four years.

 Consultant haematologist Dr Simmons said, on the official Ebenezer Old Student Association Instagram page: “We are determined to persevere until the end, redefining the image of the school, bringing pride to not only the young people but to ourselves and promoting the school beyond the bounds of Accra, Ghana to reach out to the world as a whole.”